BenRodProd/session-notebook/git-cheatsheet.md

-push -u origin "file" --- upload to active branch git pull --- download from github git restore --- restore status from a set commit
+push -u origin "file" --- upload to active branch git pull --- download from github git restore --- restore status from a set commit git ignore --- define files that never will be shared